pantheon-systems/documentation/source/_docs/solr-drupal-7.md

 <div class="alert alert-danger" role="alert" markdown="1">
 #### Warning {.info}
-This document uses Pantheon's Solr module, which is designed to work specifically with the Solr service provided by Pantheon.
+This guide uses Pantheon's Solr module, which is designed to work specifically with the Solr service provided by Pantheon.
 Using a non-Pantheon Solr service with our plugins is not supported, and may result in unexpected behavior.
 </div>

 ## Installing Solr for Drupal